The best note-taking apps for the iPad Pro make it simple and easy to create and manage documents.

 Evernote is a great app to collect multiple inputs, including images, text notes, recorded messages, and clippings of web pages - all in one file for storage and collaboration.
 They can then be accessed via the iPad Pro, Android, or a PC though the web browser interface for ease of workflow.
 Also, a further boon is that the notes are searchable.

 The iOS app is free, and offers in-app purchases.
 However, the free product is restricted to syncing only two devices, and uploads are limited to just 60MB per month.
-Step up to the Premium tier to sync all your devices, gain a more generous 10GB of uploads in a month, as well as the additional features of live chat support, and offline access to your notes, for $7.99 per month.
-Alternatively, for collaborations, there's a business plan for $14.99 per user per month with increased limits and additional features.
+Step up to the Premium tier to sync all your devices, gain a more generous 10GB of uploads in a month, as well as the additional features of live chat support, and offline access to your notes.
+Alternatively, for collaborations, there's a business plan with increased limits and additional features.

 Those who want to use their iPad Pro to easily take handwritten notes should check out GoodNotes .
 With the focus on handwriting, this app makes it easy to enter complex mathematics and chemical formulas that can border on the impossible via a traditional keyboard.